Mitigating Climate Change

 FM&P Climate and Energy Team

 In February 2013, Mayor Menino announced Climate Ready Boston, an initiative to prepare the City for the effects of climate change.
 Boston University is building on the work of the City to prepare the campus for climate change.
 The coming decades will be a period of increasing risk.
-Now is the time for us to plan and prepare for rising seas, stronger winds and higher temperatures.
-We have assembled a multidisciplinary group to study the Universities vulnerabilities and develop sustainable strategies that address both climate change mitigation and resilience.
+Now is the time for us to plan and prepare for rising seas, more intense storms, and higher temperatures.
+We have assembled a multidisciplinary group to study the University’s vulnerabilities and develop sustainable strategies that address both climate change mitigation and resilience.